Lean Body Mass Calculator

 Multiple formulas have been developed for calculating estimated LBM (eLBM) and the calculator above provides the results for all of them.

-Lean Body Mass Formula for Adults
+Lean Body Mass Formulas for Adults

 The Boer Formula:1